Lyric Tune III

 Lyric Tune in A is a slightly more advance example of rest-stroke finger and free-stroke p juxtaposition.
 To begin, the piece is sometimes played in the 2nd position to access the A on (1) as well as 4th fret notes, G# on (6), C# on (5), F# on (4) and B on (3)

-These new sharp notes are required for the key of A major which is introduced beginning on p.164.
-Lastly, this piece requires occasional barring which was introduced earlier, on p.
+These sharp notes are required for the key of A major which is introduced beginning on p.164.
+Finally, this piece requires occasional barring which was introduced earlier, on p.
 94. As with Lyric Tune III, rest-stroke is marked with (v) and free-stroke is unmarked .